dgryski/go-perfbook/performance.md

 * always have pure-Go version (noasm build tag): testing, arm, gccgo
 * brief intro to syntax
 * calling convention
-* using opcodes unsupported by the asm
+* using opcodes unsupported by the asm (asm2plan9, but this is getting rarer)
 * notes about why intrinsics are hard
 * all the tooling to make this easier: asmfmt, peachpy, c2goasm, ...